MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/add-module.md

     export class Routing { }
     ```

-1. Replace values in the file just created with your desired values:
+1. Replace values in the file created with your desired values:

     | Value | Explanation | Example |
     | ----- | ----------- | ------- |